Top 11 Baby Massage Oils: Know What's Best For Your Baby

 • Before you try any oil on your baby’s skin, just dab a little on her hand and see if it is compatible with her skin.
 If your baby’s skin develops any rash, then avoid using that oil.

-• Establish a conducive environment before initiation of massage.
+• Establish a conducive environment before the initiation of massage.
 A room with soft light, warm temperatures, and low noise levels are ideal.

 • Massage should be given between the feeds, ideally 45 minutes to one hour after a feed to avoid regurgitation or vomiting of the food.